MAGMA: An Optimization Framework for Mapping Multiple DNNs on Multiple Accelerator Cores: Optimization Algorithm ( )

 Research shows GA reaches competitive performance with deep reinforcement learning \cite{uberGA,openai_es}, and hyper-parameter optimization problem.
 STOKE \cite{schkufza2013stochastic} and Tensor Comprehensions \cite{vasilache2018tensor} use GA to search the space of DNN code optimization.
 From a search time perspective, GA is light and fast ~\cite{uberGA, openai_es} comparing to many optimizations methods since the optimization mechanism in GA uses simple operations (e.g., crossover and mutations).
 A key challenge with standard GA however is that it is not sample-efficient.
 We address this issue using our customized operators (\autoref{sec:genetic_operator}).

-\subsection{\system Algorithm Details}
+\subsection{\alg Algorithm Details}

-\subsubsection{Terminology and Basics of GA}
+\subsubsection{\textbf{Terminology and Basics of GA}}

 We list the common terminology of GA we use throughout the paper in \autoref{table:ga_terminology}, namely \textit{gene, genome, individual, generation}.
 The basic mechanism in GAs is to create a population of individuals in each generation.
 All individuals are evaluated and sorted based on their fitness.
 The best performing individuals are used as parents to create a new population of individuals using genetic operators (~\autoref{sec:genetic_operator}).

-In the context of this work, an individual is a complete scheduling strategy in our context, a genome represents one of the aspects of the schedule (sub-accel. sel./ job prio.) of an individual, and genes inside a genome represents a schedule decision of a job on either sub-accel. sel. or job prio.
 The goal of GA is to perturb genes (i.e., components of the schedule) and retain well-performing ones across generations.